Mechanical, Electrical and Manufacturing Engineering

 Mechanical, Electrical and Manufacturing Engineering at Loughborough

 The Wolfson School of Mechanical, Electrical and Manufacturing Engineering is one of the largest engineering schools in the UK.
-We are ranked inside the Top 100 in the world for mechanical, aeronautical and manufacturing engineering (QS World Rankings 2022).
-Furthermore, an outstanding 100% of its research impact is rated as ‘world leading’ or ‘internationally excellent’, underlining the wide-ranging positive impacts that our research has on the world (REF, 2021).
+We are ranked inside the Top 100 in the world for Mechanical, Aeronautical and Manufacturing Engineering (QS World Rankings 2023).
+Furthermore, an outstanding 100% of our research impact is rated as ‘world leading’ or ‘internationally excellent’, underlining the wide-ranging positive impacts that our research has on the world (REF, 2021).

 Our outstanding facilities, superb teaching and strong links with industry will ensure you are ready for your future career in engineering.